-Pensacola Christian College was established in 1974, primarily as a Christian liberal arts college and it is dedicated to maintaining the highest academic standards and presenting the vital issues of the day in light of Scripture.
+Pensacola Christian College was established in 1974, primarily as a Christian liberal arts college, and it is dedicated to maintaining the highest academic standards and presenting the vital issues of the day in light of Scripture.

-From its inception, Pensacola Christian College has been committed to excellence as a Christian education institution which glorifies Christ as the source of all wisdom and knowledge and educates students based on biblical values.
+From its inception, Pensacola Christian College has been committed to excellence as a Christian educational institution which glorifies Christ as the source of all wisdom and knowledge and educates students based on biblical values.

 Faculty and staff hired by Pensacola Christian College must be dedicated to training young people for serving God.
 All Pensacola Christian College employees must be born-again Christians and agree with our Mission Statement, Doctrinal Position, Philosophy of Education, and Faculty & Staff Commitments.
-Additionally, faculty members are hired based on professional credentials, education experience, Christian testimony, as well as perceived ability to succeed performing the General Faculty Duties.
+Additionally, faculty members are hired based on professional credentials, education experience, and Christian testimony, as well as perceived ability to succeed performing the General Faculty Duties.

 Prospective employees interested in working for a vibrant, exciting ministry should submit their résumé along with a brief Christian testimony and a cover letter stating their career objective and how they heard about the job opportunity to: